oneeve8/kobble-data/content/Information.md

 All these together provide a *Preponderance of Evidence* which gives credence to a theory or hypothesis.

-A lack of evidence to support a hypothesis or theory causes loss of credence.
+A lack of evidence to support a hypothesis or theory causes loss of certaint

 Acceptance, assumption, axiom, certainty, conclusion, conjecture, conviction, deduction, theorem, theory, guess, hypothesis, postulation, presumption, presupposition, supposition, opinion

-Belief: assumption, credo, creed, doctrine, dogma, ideology,
+Belief: assumption, credo, creed, doctrine, dogma, ideology, principle, precept.

 credence: belief in or acceptance of something as true.